jack-weilage/vite-image/.changeset/great-weeks-confess.md

 "vite-image": patch
 ---

-`TypedImage` is now only a single image object, not a full array.
+[breaking]: `TypedImage` is now only a single image object, not a full array.